theNewDynamic/oregonsadventurecoast.com/content/sitepages/city-of-coos-bay-celebrates-150th-anniversary.md

 *August  6 \| 6-9pm \| Ed Lund Park in Empire and Location TBD in Eastside*<br>**National Night Out** is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods safer, more caring places to live.
 Furthermore, it provides a great opportunity to bring police and neighbors together under positive circumstances.
 Events are scheduled for both Empire and Eastside this year.

-*August 11 \| Time TBD \| Coos Art Museum*<br>The Coos Art Museum proudly celebrates its **40th Anniversary** in the repurposed Art Deco post office located at 235 Anderson Ave, downtown Coos Bay.
-After its founding in the 1950s, CAM opened its doors at this location in 1984.
-Join us on August 11 for our special **Second Sunday Program**, featuring birthday cake and a host of art activities suitable for the whole family.
-This celebration, like all CAM Second Sunday events, is free and open to all.
+*August 11 \| 11am-5pm \| Coos Art Museum*<br>The **Coos Art Museum** proudly celebrates its **40th Anniversary** in the repurposed Art Deco post office located at 235 Anderson Ave, downtown Coos Bay.
+Viewable all day will be a Museum History poster exhibit and a Maritime Art History exhibit.
+Take a polaroid picture for the community wall and make CAM buttons throughout the day.
+From 1pm-4pm is the official Birthday Party Open House.
+At 1:30pm will be a cake cutting and at 2pm will be a Memories of the Museum talk.

-*August 15 \| 6-7pm \| Coos History Museum*<br>Coos History Museum brings us a **Special Thursday Speaker Series** for the 150th Birthday!
+*August 15 \| 6-7pm \| Coos History Museum*<br>**Coos History Museum** brings us a **Special Thursday Speaker Series** for the 150th Birthday!
 The August program features **Steve Greif on the Development of Marshfield**.

 {{< spacer "30" >}}